Special Considerations in Children

 Vertical Transmission and Infants Born to People With SARS-CoV-2 Infection

-Case reports have described intrauterine fetal demise during the third trimester of pregnancy in individuals with mild COVID-19 due to infection with the Delta VOC.40,41 These individuals had evidence of placental SARS-CoV-2 infection, placental malperfusion, and placental inflammation.
+Case reports have described intrauterine fetal demise during the third trimester of pregnancy in individuals with mild COVID-19 due to infection with the Delta variant.42,43 These individuals had evidence of placental SARS-CoV-2 infection, placental malperfusion, and placental inflammation.
 One case report described a person with asymptomatic SARS-CoV-2 infection and severe preeclampsia who gave birth at 25 weeks of gestation by emergency cesarean delivery.
-The neonate died on Day 4, and evidence of SARS-CoV-2 infection was found in placental tissues and in the infant’s lungs and vascular endothelium at autopsy.42 Evidence of placental SARS-CoV-2 infection was reported in 5 stillbirths and for 1 live-born neonate in Sweden.43
+The neonate died on Day 4, and evidence of SARS-CoV-2 infection was found in placental tissues and in the infant’s lungs and vascular endothelium at autopsy.44 Evidence of placental SARS-CoV-2 infection was reported in 5 stillbirths and for 1 live-born neonate in Sweden.45

 Multisystem Inflammatory Syndrome in Children

-A small subset of children and young adults with SARS-CoV-2 infection, including those with asymptomatic infection, may develop MIS-C. This syndrome is also called pediatric multisystem inflammatory syndrome—temporally associated with SARS-CoV-2 (PMIS-TS).
+A small subset of children and young adults with SARS-CoV-2 infection, including those with asymptomatic infection, may develop MIS-C. This syndrome is also called pediatric inflammatory multisystem syndrome—temporally associated with SARS-CoV-2 (PIMS-TS).
 Although the case definitions for these syndromes differ slightly, they are likely the same disease.
 The syndrome was first described in Europe, where previously healthy children with severe inflammation and Kawasaki disease-like features were identified as having current or recent infection with SARS-CoV-2.